tddapps/blog/_posts/2015-09-26-Changing-Jobs-Effectively.md

 ## What makes you happy at work?
 Dig down into your inner self and try to answer this question as honestly as possible.
-Think of the three most important factors.[^why_three] Don't have share them with anybody.
+Think of the three most important factors.[^why_three] Don't share them with anybody.
 Just make sure to understand what those are.

 **Why is this important?**: Having your personal motivators clearly defined will help you make the right compromises when looking for a job.
 I have worked with at least a dozen individuals who have consciously taken uncommon directions with their careers: four hours daily commutes, unemployment to work on personal projects, major pay cuts to be closer to home, promotion rejection to dodge responsibility, remain significantly underpaid in spite of a thriving job market.
 When questioned about these career choices, they all strongly believe it is the best decision for them.